sahrishmustafa/OpenCL-Convolution-Performance-Analysis/README.md

 # README

 ## Project Overview
-This project implements both serial and parallel versions of a convolution operation using OpenCL and OpenMP.
+This project implements both serial and parallel versions of a convolution operation using OpenCL.
 It compares the performance of different implementations and verifies results against OpenCV and SciPy.

 ## File Structure
 ```